RealCapalot/google-flights-deal-bot/README.md

 - `--limit`: Limit number of results (default: 20)
 - `--headless`: Run browser in headless mode (more efficient)
 - `--one-way`: Search for one-way flights only
+- `--use-proxy`: Use proxy settings from .env file
+- `--disable-images`: Disable images for faster loading
+- `--screenshot`: Take screenshots of search results pages

 ## Scheduled Scraping